Robrowno/Robrowno/README.md

   - 🛠️ Have 5 years prior in the automotive industry working with companies such as McLaren Automotive and Mercedes-Benz
   - ✈️ I've lived abroad for 16 years in Russia, Slovakia, Poland, Italy and Japan
   - 🏁 I am an active Rally competitor, competing nationally as a driver in 2022 and a codriver in 2023 and onwards
-  - ➡️ My other hobbies include 🏋🏻‍♂️going to the gym, 🎸playing bass and 🚗going on long drives in the countryside
+  - 🎯 I'm looking to expand my professional software development skills in 2024 by working on new projects, consolidating what I learned in 2022/2023 and learning new skills in 2024
-  - 🎯 I'm looking to expand my professional software development skills in 2023 by working on new projects, consolidating what I learned in 2022 and learning new skills in 2023
+  - 🎯 My Current goals are to find an internship in 2024/25 and to further my skills in Java, Python and algorithms/data-structures so I can grind Leetcode 😆
-  - 🎯 My Current goals are to find an internship in 2024 and to further my skills in Java and algorithms/data-structures so I can grind Leetcode 😆
+  - 🎯 Long Term Goal of becoming a Data Engineer

 ----